Tastefulventure

 Recently I shared my Instant Pot Turkey Breast recipe with you guys.
 Well that’s what I used to make this Instant Pot Turkey Stock (the leftover bones from it that is).

-So if you are planning on having Turkey this Thanksgiving, this is a great way to get a lot of Turkey Stock!
+So if you are planning on having turkey this Thanksgiving, this is a great way to get a lot of Turkey Stock!

 You can store the stock in the fridge for up to 1 week or in the freezer for up to 3 months!
 When I store them in the fridge I like to use these mason jars shown in the pics.
 If you don’t have mason jars, use something with an airtight lid.